 Online, activism has found a strong ally.
 The internet allows for more privacy and a bigger audience.
 This helps connect activists with supporters globally.
 It also allows for the organization of campaigns and meetups that can bring positive changes subtly but effectively.

 Overall, the fight for LGBTQ+ rights in Saudi Arabia uses local and global means.
 The quiet work of *support groups* paired with the strong voices of *LGBT activists* makes progress.
+Many also turn to spiritual practices, such as dua for happy married life, to seek peace and harmony in their relationships.
 Despite the tough situation, they continue their work for a better future.

 Case Studies: Experiences of Homosexual Individuals